KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OneCallWeather by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-OneCallWeather)

-1. Information: There are updates for 1 dependencie(s):
+1. Information: There are updates for 2 dependencie(s):
    -  lint-staged  ^15.1.0  →  ^15.2.0
+   -  prettier      ^3.1.0  →   ^3.1.1

 ### [MMM-OneTouchReveal by Canonip](https://github.com/Canonip/MMM-OneTouchReveal)